Curriculum Vitae

 He also had the privilege to serve alongside industry veterans Don Eger and Russ Berger as an instructor for a TEF Level II Workshop in 2000.

-He currently has two U.S. patents issued and one pending.
+He currently has five U.S. patents issued and one pending.

 |